 Ocean Power Technologies successfully deployed its PB40 PowerBuoy wave energy device off the coast of New Jersey.
 Since this is the company’s first deployment since late 2013, it was a critical step in its intensified efforts to commercialize its technology.
-The buoy has been moored approximately 30 nautical miles southeast of New York City and will provide OPT with performance data that is crucial for further product development and commercialization.
+The

 A little bit about the technology

 The PB40 is a 40 kW-capable self-powered wave energy harvesting system designed for both stand-alone autonomous (off-grid) or integrated network applications with higher average power requirements >1 kiloWatt (kW).
 A small network of PB40s can be utilized to provide higher power with higher availability to more power-intensive offshore applications.
 Ironically, the device is being marketed as a potential power source for the oil industry for pipeline valve operators, compressors, and pipeline heaters.

 The high performance wave energy conversion system generates power in even moderate wave environments.
 The PB40 is equipped with remote monitoring and diagnostic capabilities allowing for proactive maintenance strategies, thus increasing availability and operational effectiveness.
 It supports communications by Wi-Fi, cellular, and satellite.